openaddresses/openaddresses/CONTRIBUTING.md

 -------- | -----
 `regexp` | Allow regex find and/or replace on a given field.
 Useful to extract house number/street/city/region etc when the source has them in a single field
 `join`   | Allow multiple fields to be joined with a given delimiter.
+`format` | Allow multiple fields to be formatted into a single string.

 ##### Attribute Tag Examples